braziljs/eloquente-javascript/10_modules.md

 ```

 This is precisely what we need for a module system.
 We can wrap the
-module's code in a function, and use that function's scope as module
+module's code in a function and use that function's scope as module
 ((scope)).

 ## CommonJS